Changes to HRTO Rules of Procedure & Practice Directions - Changements des règles de procédure et directives de pratique

 Click here for full article.

-Indigenous Services and Outreach Committee
+10 Year Anniversary of the Indigenous Services and Outreach Committee

 In October 2020, our Indigenous Services and Outreach Committee celebrated its 10th anniversary!
 It was an opportunity for HRLSC to look back at the hard work that made ISOC what it is today and to build on that vision and carry it forward for years to come.